February 28-29, 2020

-We invite high school students from throughout South Dakota and Minnesota to apply to participate in the first SDSU Honor Band Festival, to be held on the beautiful campus of South Dakota State University on February 15-16, 2019.
+We invite high school students from throughout South Dakota and Minnesota to apply to participate in the first SDSU Honor Band Festival, to be held on February 28-29, 2020.
 The SDSU Honor Band Festival (continuing a long tradition established by the East Central Honor Band) is designed to be an exceptional honor band experience for talented students and is sure to be a memorable time for all those involved!

-- A side-by-side performance with members of the SDSU Wind Symphony
+- A side-by-side performance with members of the SDSU Wind Symphony; and

 Upon receiving a nomination, the nominated students will be invited to submit a short audition recording on their instrument to include:

-30-60 seconds of an etude or solo work of the student’s choosing
+- 30-60 seconds of an etude or solo work of the student’s choosing; and

 Honor Band Festival Director